ibm-cloud-docs/loadbalancer-service/about.md

 # About IBM Cloud Load Balancer
 {: #about-ibm-cloud-load-balancer}

-The IBM© Cloud Load Balancer service helps customers improve availability of their business-critical applications by distributing traffic among multiple application server instances, and by forwarding traffic to healthy instances only.
+The {{site.data.keyword.loadbalancer_full}} service helps customers improve availability of their business-critical applications by distributing traffic among multiple application server instances, and by forwarding traffic to healthy instances only.

 ## Overview of Features
 {: #overview-of-features}

-The IBM Cloud Load Balancer Service offers the following features:
+The {{site.data.keyword.loadbalancer_full}} Service offers the following features:

 * Public (internet-facing) load balancer
 	* Publicly-accessible service through its fully qualified domain name (FQDN)